Posted August 8, 2019 in New Arrivals

-We’re pleased to also announce that the tiger cubs have now been named!
-Colchester Zoo asked visitors to help them decide on the cub’s names; keepers chose their favourite names and visitors at the zoo voted for their favourite by offering a donation against the name of their choice.
-The 3 names that raised the most donations were the ones which were chosen!
+We asked visitors to help decide on the cub’s names with the animals care team selecting their favourite names and visitors at the zoo voted for their favourite by offering donation towards the name of the name of choice.
+The three names that raised the most donations were the ones that were chosen!

 Thank you to all those who voted, over £1,200.00 was raised for our charity Action for the Wild to help support the Amur tiger conservation project, Wildlife Vets International (WVI).
 For more information about WVI please click here.